Ir a contenido

 1. Warm Up, Break a Sweat!
 A proper warm-up is a must regardless of the season, but is extra essential when it is cold outside.
 Cold makes the muscles and joints stiffer, which makes warming up more difficult, and injuries more likely.
 Gradually build up to vigorous activity, allowing your body to heat up and blood to flow first.
 A light sweat indicates that your body is warmed to the point where it can safely handle higher demands.
 It could take 5 to 10 minutes, or it could take longer, depending on your weight, size, and conditioning level.
 Just remember to warm up until you sweat.

 2. Train Ahead – Significant injuries occur when your muscles fatigue.
 If you’re out of shape and don’t have a strong abdominal core, you might rely too much on your legs, tire your muscles out, and end up injured after a couple days in the snow.
 If you’re serious about hitting the slopes, prepare ahead of time with strength and endurance training.
 Pilates and Yoga are great for core strengthening.
-You might also invest in the popular exercise balls.
-Start training as early as possible for maximum endurance during your vacation.

 3. Listen to your body.
 Spinal injuries occur when there’s an overload of spinal tissues; muscles, disks or joints, resulting in an associated spasm.
 Prevent a back injury by resting when you’re fatigued, and letting your muscles recover.
 If you’re sore from the previous day, it means your muscles are still healing.
 During this time, alter your activity, or lighten/avoid exercising.
 Make sure not to push too hard when your body is telling you to rest—that’s when most injuries occur.